 Private Pier — Fishing License Required

-If you have a few bucks and a fishing license, and you want to try something different, you can try this little pier that is located in a private cove and beach.
-Jacketed attendants let you into the parking area for a $25 per car charge, although you can walk in for less, and then you’re entitled to use the beach or pier.
+If you have the dough and a fishing license, and you want to try something different, you can try this little pier that is located in a private cove and beach.
+Jacketed attendants let you into the parking area for a $45-65 per car charge, although you can walk in for less, and then you’re entitled to use the beach or pier.

 Of course, the pier today bares little resemblance to the pier that existed before the storms of 1983.
 Prior to that year, a 600-foot-long pier graced the cove’s waters.
 The pier was well maintained, had rental boats, and the Paradise Cove Sportfishing fleet operated from the pier.
 Today, that is all gone.
 The El Niño-driven winter storms of 1983 that damaged so many piers included this pier as a victim.
 Huge waves destroyed much of the pier and left only a small 220-foot-long, inshore section intact.

 You can pay $10-15 to park for four hours if you spend at least $30 at the cafe.

 Although still in use until the year 2000, it was closed for a period of time but is now once again open.
 Good news because this is a popular although pricey and pretty area.
 It is a site that has been used in many movies, television films, and commercials, and is a pier that, at one time, had better-than-average fishing.
 Even given its reduced size, it still manages to offer decent to good fishing and, at times, offers an interesting variety of species.